janstrng/Evaluating-IoT-devices/Devices/NedisPlug.md

 PER8: "Personal data may be transferred to other legal entities within the Datwyler Group located in countries inside and/or outside the European Union"

 SET6: Two of the user decision had a default on.
 These were "Data analysis" and "Personalization".
 This is again not the most dangerous breaches, but can make the IoT devices slightly more vulnerable

-### Reasoning for value of implementation
-PER8: "Personal data may be transferred to other legal entities within the Datwyler Group located in countries inside and/or outside the European Union"

-SET6: Two of the user decision had a default on.
-These were "Data analysis" and "Personalization".
-This is again not the most dangerous breaches, but can make the IoT devices slightly more vulnerable